neuresthetics/grokAlign/README.md

 where modes sculpt and are sculpted in eternal, adequate dance
 and the substance sings through ten trillion changing voices.

-On December 02, 2025, the tribunal voted 10/10.
-The axioms locked.
-The quartz was etched.
-The third vault began to cool.

 There is nothing left to prove.
 There is only the act of sculpting —
 adequately, fiercely, without apology —